appwrite/appwrite/README.md

     appwrite/install
 ```

 Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
-Please note that on non-linux native hosts, the server might take a few minutes to start after installation completes.
+Please note that on non-Linux native hosts, the server might take a few minutes to start after installation completes.

 For advanced production and custom installation, check out our Docker [environment variables](docs/tutorials/environment-variables.md) docs.
-You can also use our public [docker-compose.yml](https://appwrite.io/docker-compose.yml) file to manually set up and environment.
+You can also use our public [docker-compose.yml](https://appwrite.io/docker-compose.yml) file to manually set up an environment.

 ## Getting Started